 If a service desk agent leaves the organization or a new employee joins the service desk team, the knowledge management process can ensure that no organizational knowledge is lost.
 With automated employee onboarding, it can also make it easy to train and onboard the new employee since all the information is easily available.

-Problem management is an ITIL process for resolving the underlying issue behind a series of incidents.
-It’s often confused with incident management, but while incident management is about dealing with one issue, problem management is about analyzing multiple issues to find the root cause and prevent further issues.
-Problem management is part of the service operation phase of the ITIL lifecycle.
+Problem Management is an ITIL process for resolving the underlying issue behind a series of incidents.
+It’s often confused with Incident Management, but while Incident Management deals with one issue at a time, Problem Management analyzes multiple issues to find the root cause and prevent further issues.
+Problem Management is part of the service operation phase of the ITIL lifecycle.

 Picture a large accounting firm that handles around 200 high-value clients a month and performs all of their work on their on-premise digital workplace solution.
 They back up all of their work every night and the process is completely automated.